Ishitajain2512/Slither_snake/README.md

 # Slither_snake
 This is a snake game developed using python.
-It is the edited version of the previous code I uploaded in the repository - "Slither Snake using Python"
+It is the edited version of the previous code I uploaded in the repository :- "Slither_Snake_game"

 import pygame
 import random